pikvm/pikvm/docs/gpio.md

         [main]
         pwm_soft = 80
         ```

+        _Not needed for v4-mini because it does not have a fan._

     To use Servo motors in PiKVM you need to follow steps 1-3 for [PWM Module](#pwm) and then use the following configuration.